reachnaveen/Secure_App_step_by_step/README.md

 This project is a microservice web application with a React UI and a Spring Boot REST API.

-## Development Environment

-This project includes a Dev Container configuration, which provides a consistent and reproducible development environment with a PostgreSQL database.
-To use it, you will need to have Docker and the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) for Visual Studio Code installed.

-Once you have the prerequisites, open the project in Visual Studio Code and you will be prompted to reopen the project in a container.
-Click "Reopen in Container" to launch the Dev Container.
-The Dev Container will set up the Spring Boot application and a PostgreSQL database.

 ## Running Locally

 ### Backend